Faith in Buddhism: Taking refuge

 Early texts describe the saṅgha as a "field of merit", because early Buddhists regard offerings to them as particularly karmically fruitful.
-Lay devotees support and revere the saṅgha, of which they believe it will render them merit and bring them closer to enlightenment.
+Lay devotees support and revere the saṅgha, and believe this will render them merit and bring them closer to enlightenment.
 At the same time, the Buddhist monk is given a significant role in promoting and upholding faith among laypeople.
 Although many examples in the canon are mentioned of well-behaved monks, there are also cases of monks misbehaving.
 In such cases, the texts describe that the Buddha responds with great sensitivity to the perceptions of the lay community.
-When the Buddha sets out new rules in the monastic code to deal with the wrongdoings of his monastics, he usually states that such behavior should be curbed, because it would not "persuade non-believers" and "believers will turn away".
-He expects monks, nuns and novices to not only to lead the spiritual life for their own benefit, but also to uphold the faith of the people.
+When the Buddha sets out new rules in the monastic code to deal with the wrongdoings of his monastics, he usually states that such behaviour should be curbed, because it would not "persuade non-believers" and "believers will turn away".
+He expects monks, nuns, and novices not only to lead the spiritual life for their own benefit, but also to uphold the faith of the people.
 On the other hand, they are not to take the task of inspiring faith to the extent of hypocrisy or inappropriateness, for example, by taking on other professions apart from being a monastic, or by courting favours by giving items to the laypeople.

 Thus, taking refuge is a form of aspiration to lead a life with the Triple Gem at its core.
-Taking refuge is done by a short formula in which one names the Buddha, the dharma and the saṅgha as refuges.
+Taking refuge is done by means of a short formula in which one names the Buddha, the dharma, and the saṅgha as refuges.
 In early Buddhist scriptures, taking refuge is an expression of determination to follow the Buddha's path, but not a relinquishing of responsibility.